paramat/moonrealm/README.txt

 G = moonrealm glass
 M = default mese block (power source)

+Light x 1
+GC
+shapeless crafting
+G = moonrealm glass
+C = default mese crystal (power source)

-Default water source.
+Default water source
-Ice spawns in dust at mid to low altitudes.
+Ice spawns in dust at mid to low altitudes
 I
+shapeless crafting
 I = moonrealm waterice

-Hydroponic liquid source.
+Hydroponic liquid source
 Hydroponic liquid will saturate the 5x5 node area of dust around it, to a depth of 5 nodes, changing it to moonrealm soil.
 You can grow any farming mod crop in the soil.
 A depth of 2 soil nodes with moonrealm air above is needed for a moonrealm sapling to grow.